Frequently Asked Solar Questions

 Below are answers to the most common questions about going solar.

 You save money on your electricity bills and protect yourself against rising electricity rates in the future when you install a solar energy system on your property.
-How much you can save depends on the Federal 26% Tax Credit, local incentives, and kWh needed for production.
+How much you can save depends on the Federal 26% Tax Credit, local solar incentives, and kWh needed for production.
 Regardless, going solar is a smart investment for almost any homeowner.

 Like many other sources of renewable energy, solar power has direct environmental and health benefits.
 Solar energy does not emit any greenhouse gases.
 These gases contribute to climate change.
 Furthermore, the less gas and coal being burned, the less air pollutants like sulfur dioxide and particulate matter there is the less health problems we'll see.